* Euro at two-month lows as weak German data adds to ECB cut talk

 The social media company’s stock has surged over 56% so far this year, despite warnings on future revenue growth from new data privacy rules and forthcoming privacy-focused product changes.

 Asia then managed to overcome some early wobbles to finish higher and with some striking milestones.

 Japan’s Nikkei touched a near three-month high, although Australia stole the glory as it ended near a 12-year peak after its central bank chief stressed interest rates could continue to fall.

 Chinese blue-chips also added 0.5% in Shanghai.
 Investors there looked with hope to a meeting between top U.S. and Chinese negotiators next week, even if there are few signs that it will produce real progress in the two countries’ trade war.

 “Lower rates are generally, in a traditional, mechanical way, good news for equity prices,” said Jim McCafferty, head of equity research, Asia ex-Japan, at Nomura.

-For all the ECB focus, the day’s real fireworks were already going off in Turkey.
+For all the ECB focus, the day’s fireworks had already gone off in Turkey.